 Lots of people are using home screen widgets on their smartphones, they think it will ease up their work.
-But it makes adverse effect on battery life.
-Since widgets function took more RAM and also background process will fasten draining of your battery.
+But it makes an adverse effect on battery life.
+Since widgets function took more RAM and also the background process will fasten draining of your battery.
 If you really want to save your battery life avoid adding widgets to the home screen.

 Yes, live wallpapers give life to your smartphone home screen.
 But don’t forget it’s using a lot of battery life because live wallpapers make screen always active and this consumes battery.
 So go for regular still images as wallpapers or as we already said use black wallpapers and save battery life.

 Automatic Brightness — sounds useful feature, but don’t go for it.